 Visit the Grottos of Zungri on my Traditions and Food of Calabria Tour.
 See the full itinerary on my Calabria tour page.

 Interested in more of what there is to see and do in Calabria, the fascinating region in the toe of the Italian boot?
 Check out Calabria: The Other Italy, my non-fiction book about daily life, history, culture, art, food and society in this beautiful southern Italian region.
+Or explore Calabria’s northern neighbor in my book Basilicata: Authentic Italy.
 Available in paperback and electronic versions.

 Another fascinating grotto in Calabria is that of Papasidero in the Pollino Mountains.
 Read my blogpost about it: Grotta del Romito: Prehistoric Art and Grave Sites.